Skaendo/csb-extras/README.md

 These are completely experimental, kludged together and will probably break your system if not entirely blow up your computer.
 No warranty or guarantees are implied or given.

-You will need the following dependencies; <a href="https://slackbuilds.org/repository/14.2/python/python-distutils-extra/?search=python-distutils">python-distutils-extras</a> and <a href="https://slackbuilds.org/repository/14.2/development/docutils/?search=docutils">docutils</a> installed prior to running these scripts.

 USE AT YOUR OWN RISK!

 Now that that is out of the way,